pjreddie/darknet/README.md

 Install powershell if you do not already have it ([guide here](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell)).

+To update CMake on Ubuntu, it's better to follow guide here: https://apt.kitware.com/

+### Using `vcpkg`

-Then, open a shell inside the darknet repository and type these commands (using `vcpkg` to automatically download dependencies):
+Open a shell and type these commands

 ```PowerShell
 PS Code/>              git clone https://github.com/microsoft/vcpkg